Our wastewater systems

 - Six major pumping stations

-- Approximately 560km of sewer mains that vary in diameter from 150mm to 750mm.
+- Greater than 550km of sewer mains that vary in diameter from 150mm to 750mm.

 Part of the reticulation system also includes 8,250 access manholes and 196 vent pipes.

-The two treatment plants treated just under 3,800 megalitres (ML) in 2015/16; this equates to a daily average of 10.5 ML or the equivalent of four Olympic-sized swimming pools (a megalitre is one million litres).
+The two treatment plants treat on average 10.5 ML per day or the equivalent of four Olympic-sized swimming pools (a megalitre is one million litres).

-Part of the operations of the wastewater system sees Calcium Nitrate being dosed at seven pump stations throughout the City to control odour.
-For emergency purposes, particularly electricity blackouts, two of the major pump stations have diesel-powered back-up generators (a third is being purchased in 2016/17) and these generators can also be transported and used at the treatment plants.
+As part of the operations of the wastewater system we dose an odour neutraliser at seven pump stations throughout the City to control odour.
+For emergency purposes, particularly electricity blackouts, we have diesel-powered back-up generators.
 Council also has two mobile pump stations that can be taken and used at any one of the minor pump stations should these stations have a blackout or there is a major pump malfunction.

 Kremur Street Treatment Plant